Whitpain Public School

-Whitpain Public School, also known as Whitpain High School and the 1895 School, is a historic school building located at Blue Bell, Montgomery County, Pennsylvania.
+Whitpain Public School, also known as Whitpain High School and the 1895 School, is a historic school building located in Blue Bell, Montgomery County, Pennsylvania.
 It was built in 1895, and is a two-story, stucco covered stone and brick building.
 It is in a Late Victorian style with Queen Anne and Gothic Revival style details.
-It measure 37 feet wide by 50 feet deep, and sits on a fieldstone foundation.
+It measures 37 feet wide by 50 feet deep, and sits on a fieldstone foundation.
 It features an entrance porch and numerous Gothic arches.

 It was added to the National Register of Historic Places in 2006.